Skip to main content

 N dimensional matrix mental model

-N dimensional array is just an array where elements are just N-1 arrays.
-This goes until the elements becomes primitive types.
+An N dimensional array is an array whose elements are N-1 arrays.
+This repeats until the elements are primitive types.

 int[][][] A = {